-- 23. Members of governing bodies of higher education providers have a set of legal responsibilities and other duties.
-Taken together, the responsibilities of members of a governing body and of the governing body as a whole are considerable, and must be met.
-The governing body of a higher education provider is collectively responsible and has ultimate responsibility that cannot be delegated for overseeing the higher education provider's activities, to determine its future direction, and to foster an environment in which the higher education provider's mission is achieved. - 24.
-Higher education providers must comply with any conditions of registration applied by the OfS, including specific ongoing conditions. - 25.
+- 24. Members of governing bodies of higher education providers have a set of legal responsibilities and other duties.
+Taken together, the responsibilities of members of a governing body and of the governing body as a whole are considerable and must be met.
+The governing body of a higher education provider is collectively responsible and has ultimate responsibility that cannot be delegated for overseeing the higher education provider's activities, to determine its future direction, and to foster an environment in which the higher education provider's mission is achieved. - 25.
+Higher education providers must comply with any conditions of registration applied by the OfS, including specific ongoing conditions. - 26.
 They must also send Research England: - a.
 Information we may reasonably request - b.
-Any data requested on our behalf by the designated data body. - 26.
+Any data requested on our behalf by the designated data body. - 27.
 Research England reserves the right to use and publish its own estimates of data, where we are not satisfied that the higher education provider's data are fit for purpose.
 Research England also reserves the right not to publish data.
 Responsibility for the quality of data used for internal decision-making and external reporting, which must be fit for purpose, rests with the higher education provider itself.
-Data submitted for Research England's funding purposes must comply with directions published by Research England; if in doubt about the reporting of research or knowledge exchange data, a higher education provider should ask Research England to provide an authoritative, written ruling.
+Data submitted for Research England's funding purposes must comply with directions published by Research England; if in doubt about the reporting of research England to provide an authoritative, written ruling.